WHAT IS POLICE BRUTALITY?

-Although a majority of Minnesota police brutality takes place in a broader context of the nationwide epidemic of police violence and race profiling, where victims are predominantly people of color, police brutality respects no boundaries.
+Although a majority of Minnesota police brutality takes place in a broader context of the nationwide epidemic of police violence and race and class profiling, where victims are predominantly people of color and low income people, police brutality respects no boundaries.

 - Barbara Schneider, a white woman suffering from mental illness, was shot to death after Minneapolis police officers rammed through her locked apartment door and forcefully entered her bedroom.
 Their reason: she was playing her radio too loudly.

 - Artis Graham, a 35-year-old African-American man, died six days after being brutally beaten with flashlights and batons by St. Paul police officers while his hands were cuffed behind his back.
 He had been stopped for a traffic violation.
 Police allege Artis was fleeing police in his car.